unkindypie/graphqltodo/README.md

 - Code generation(of React hooks) from GraphQL schema
 - Auth via http-only cookies with sessions stored in redis
 - All in typescript
-- DI and integration tests (in backend)
+- DI and integration & unit tests (in backend)
 - All put inside docker (including tests in watch mode)

 ## Installation